maxviazov/Spring-Frameworks-/Migrating-to-Spring-Framework-5.x.md

 ### Baseline update

-Spring Framework 5.0 requires Java SE 8 or above, since its entire codebase is now based on Java 8 source code level.
-The project offers full compatibility with JDK 9 as of July 2016.
+Spring Framework 5.0 requires JDK 8 (Java SE 8) or above, since its entire codebase is now based on Java 8 source code level, and provides full compatibility with JDK 9 on the classpath as well as the module path (Jigsaw).

-Java EE 7 API level is required in Spring's corresponding modules now:
+The Java EE 7 API level is required in Spring's corresponding framework modules now:

-* Servlet 3.1 (Servlet 2.5 runtime compatibility has been dropped)
+* Servlet 3.1
 * JMS 2.0
 * JPA 2.1
 * Bean Validation 1.1